 This medication can almost instantly stop painful spasms, which makes it a popular treatment.
 For people with severe and painful spasticity, it is often the best option.

-If, on the other hand, your spasticity is more systemic, a baclofen pump will probably prove more effective.
+If, on the other hand, your spasticity affects many body parts at once, a baclofen pump will probably prove to be more effective.
 A baclofen pump refers to a small, hockey-puck sized device implanted beneath the skin.
 The device then releases small amounts of baclofen into the space surrounding the spinal cord.
 This allows the medication to reach multiple muscle groups at once.

 However, both baclofen and Botox are only temporary solutions.
 Once their effects wear off, the spasticity will return.
 For the most effective approach, patients should combine these medications with passive motion exercises or active exercise when possible.